Deadline extended: Apply by 1pm, Friday 23rd April

 We’ll also introduce you to experts to help you develop new skills.
 You’ll build a network of peers and professionals who can support you.

-To help keep you on track, we’ll match you with a mentor from Lloyds Bank.
+To help keep you on track, we’ll match you with a mentor from Lloyds Banking Group.

 How does the Trade Back grant work?